 Epilepsy is a metabolic disease, and one theory is that the keto diet works by altering a person’s metabolism.

 Neurons, or hyperexcitable nerve cells, in the brain may contribute to the onset of seizures.
 The keto diet leads to metabolic changes in the blood and cerebrospinal fluid, and these changes, along with other factors, may decrease the excitability of neurons.
-This could have a stabilizing effect on seizures, according to experts.
+This could have a stabilizing effect on seizures, according to

 The keto diet can take time to have an effect.
-In order to see the benefits, people should continue with it for at least 3 months after reaching ketosis.
+In order to see the benefits, people should continue with it for

 It is very important that a healthcare professional monitors anyone using a keto diet for treatment.
 They can ensure that the diet is having safe effects and that the person’s body is really going into ketosis.